What happens after treatment for prostate cancer?

 Prostate cancer can recur many years after initial treatment, which is why it is important to keep regular doctor visits and report any new symptoms (such as bone pain or problems with urination).

 Should your prostate cancer come back, your treatment options will depend on where it is thought to be located and what types of treatment you've already had.
-For more information, see the section, "Prostate cancer that remains or recurs after treatment."
-For more general information on dealing with a recurrence, you may also want to see the document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345.
+For more information, see the section "Prostate cancer that remains or recurs after treatment."
+For more general information on dealing with a recurrence, you may also want to see the document When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor